 Buffalo's population peaked in 1950, like many former industrial cities, at which time it was the 15th largest city in the country.
-Buffalo's population has declined in every census since 1950, when its population was 580,000.
-In 2006, Buffalo's population was equivalent to its population in 1890, essentially reversing it 120 years.
+Buffalo's population had declined in every census since 1950 when its population was 580,000.
+In 2006, Buffalo's community was equivalent to its population in 1890, essentially reversing it 120 years.

 - Buffalo is also famous for beef on weck, a culinary dish derived from earlier German immigrants to the area.
 It's believed a German baker in Buffalo came up with the sandwich, which has roast beef and horseradish on a kummelweck roll.

 - Buffalo's most infamous event was the 1971 Attica prison riot.

 - "Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo" is a grammatically correct sentence that uses all three meanings of the word: the city of Buffalo, a verb meaning to buffalo (or bully) and the animal buffalo.

 - The 1840s was a prosperous time for Buffalo and is remembered as the Fabulous Forties.
 This ended with a cholera outbreak in 1849.